Residential Tornado Damage Insurance Claims

 Choosing the Right Repair Contractor

 Choosing the right repair contractor is critical: it would be our advice to never use one that is introduced to you by your insurance company.
-Insurance companies are known for utilizing their relationship with their preferred contractors to pay out less than what you really need to do a complete repair of all damages.
-This is why we never suggest hiring a general contractor from their “preferred vendor” list.
-There is a reason that they are preferred; they almost always support the adjuster’s conclusions about the scope of the damage.
+Many insurance companies are known for their close relationship with their preferred contractors.
+So much so, that a rational person would suspect that the contractor must be “preferred” for a reason; and they are.
+The contractors almost always support the adjuster’s conclusions about the scope of the damage.
 So what can you do?
 Read online reviews; check Angie’s List and the Better Business Bureau for information about anyone you are interested in working with; consult with friends and neighbors; ask questions to gather much-needed information so you can make an educated decision.

 Benefits of Considering a Public Adjuster